IBM-Cloud/idemix-issuer-verifier/README.md

 Ensure that you have an IBM Bluemix account and the capability to deploy applications to the IBM Bluemix environment.

-1. Create two instances of the IBM Identity Mixer experimental service - one for issuance and one for verification:
+## Create two instances of the IBM Identity Mixer experimental service - one for issuance and one for verification:
-## Adding the service

 1. Login to IBM Bluemix.
 1. Click Use Services or APIs.
 1. Go to the Bluemix Labs catalog (you have to scroll down to the bottom ob the Bluemix catalog).